Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 but it can be converted to real geometry that you could edit with the *Apply* button.

 Also, like the rest of the Modifiers, order of execution has an important bearing on the results.
-For this, see the documentation on the :ref:`Modifier Stack <modifier-stack>`.
+For this, see the documentation on the :ref:`modifier stack <modifier-stack>`.

 Keep in mind that this is a different operation than its companion, :doc:`Smooth Shading </modeling/meshes/editing/smoothing>`.